toremann/char-update/README.md

 # char-update

-Track PVP ratings for all your characters
+Track and upload PVP ratings for all your characters to mongoDB

 # requirements